pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 The plugin exposes an
 [HTTP API](https://pdjr-signalk.github.io/pdjr-skplugin-metadata/)
-and contributes OpenAPI documentation of this interface to the Signal K OpenAPI service.
+and contributes documentation of this interface to the Signal K OpenAPI service.

 Whilst multiple metadata resource types can be purposed for different requirements (configuration, snapshotting, prototyping, multi-language